elixir-lang/elixir-lang.github.com/getting-started/mix-otp/task-and-gen-tcp.markdown

 say me
 ```

 Yes, it works!
-If you kill the client, causing the whole server to crash, you will see another one starts right away.
+If you kill the client, the whole server will still crash.
+But you will see that another one starts right away.
 However, does it *scale*?

 Try to connect two telnet clients at the same time.
 When you do so, you will notice that the second client doesn't echo: